Never Miss a Chance to Do the Most Good

 The Salvation Army provides long-term recovery efforts for as long as we are able.
 In some cases, this means we continue to help for months, even years, after a disaster.
 We work with local, state, and federal governments to form a long-term disaster recovery plan.

 When our initial response to Hurricane Katrina ended, we allocated $225 million, donated by the American public for Hurricane Katrina response, to provide long-term disaster recovery, including case management, reconstruction, and support for volunteer rebuild teams.
-Financial assistance programs also helped with home repair, job training, and other initiatives to aid long-term recovery in communities.
+Financial assistance programs also helped with home repair assistance, job training for disaster survivors, and other initiatives to aid long-term recovery in communities.

 • Partner with Habitat for Humanity provided funds to support the construction and rehabilitation of more than 400 homes and sponsored the 2008 Jimmy & Rosalynn Carter Work Project.